ATMarcks/kc-code-2018/README.md

 gives the user a subset of the social media posts that were used in the analysis so that tailored action can be taken.

 Video: https://www.youtube.com/watch?v=DO1knW9c-HU

+## Acknolwedgements

+We placed [second](https://www.kansascityfed.org/en/publications/ten/articles/2018/summer2018/code-a-thon%20winners) at the Code-A-Thon.
+Thank you to the Kansas City Federal Reserve for hosting this competition; it was tons of fun and we give best wishes to the 2019 competitors.

 ## Build Setup